★★★★★

 Misfit Footwear

 Wearing the correct and comfortable footwear is very essential for your body.
 Wearing heels daily is a common cause of calf pain and discomfort.
-Similarly, if you are a runner, you should get supportive running shoes for your self.
-Do not wear improper or uncomfortable footwear if you love your legs and calves.
+Likewise, if you are a runner, it is important to use supportive running shoes.
+Avoid wearing shoes that are improper or uncomfortable to protect your leg muscles and prevent pain.

 Tight Calf Muscles